philipptrenz/philipptrenz/README.md

 Glad you stopped by.
 You wonder who I am and what I do?

-* I'm a **software developer** living near Berlin, Germany 📍
+* I'm a **freelance software developer** living near Berlin, Germany 📍
 * I have a 💚 for open source, data privacy, UX and social engagement
-* Always having some side projects going on and loving it 🤗
+* Always having some side projects going on 🤗